Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

-\paragraph{Evaluation Metrics} Following previous studies~\cite{abg-coqa,pacific}, we use Precision, Recall, and F1 for the evaluation of \textit{Clarification Need Prediction}, and BLEU-2 and ROUGE-2 (F1) for the evaluation of \textit{Clarification Question Generation}.
-In addition, since the automatic lexical matching metrics may fail to actually estimate the clarification capability of the generated clarifying questions~\cite{abg-coqa}, we also adopt human evaluation to score whether the generated question is helpful for clarifying the existing ambiguity.
+\paragraph{Evaluation Metrics.} Following previous studies~\cite{abg-coqa,pacific}, we use the F1 score for the evaluation of CNP, and BLEU-1 and ROUGE-2 (F1) for the evaluation of CQG.
+In addition, since the automatic lexical matching metrics may fail to actually estimate the clarification capability of the generated clarifying questions~\cite{abg-coqa}, we also adopt human evaluation to score whether the generated question is helpful for clarifying the existing ambiguity (\textbf{Help.}).

-\paragraph{Usage of LLMs} In order to facilitate the reproducibility, we adopt a static version of ChatGPT, \textit{i.e.}, \texttt{gpt-3.5-turbo-0301}, and set the temperature to 0 for generating deterministic outputs under the same inputs.
-In addition, we also adopt an open-source LLM-based conversational system, \textit{i.e.}, \texttt{Vicuna-13B-delta-v1.1}\footnote{https://github.com/lm-sys/FastChat}, for evaluation.
-The maximum number of new tokens is set to be 128 for generation.
+\paragraph{Usage of LLMs.} To facilitate reproducibility, we adopt a static version of ChatGPT, \textit{i.e.}, \texttt{gpt-3.5-turbo-0301}, and set the temperature to 0 for generating the deterministic outputs with the same inputs.
+In addition, we adopt an open-source LLM, \textit{i.e.}, \texttt{Vicuna-13B-delta-v1.1} , for the evaluation.
+The maximum number of new tokens is set to 128 for the generation.

-\paragraph{Prompting Schemes} We evaluate three prompting schemes introduced in Section~\ref{sec:prompt}, including standard prompting, proactive prompting and proactive chain-of-thought prompting.
+\paragraph{Prompting Schemes.} We evaluate the three prompting schemes introduced in Section~\ref{sec:prompt}, including standard, proactive, and ProCoT prompting.
 In addition, we report their results under both zero-shot and few-shot settings.
 Due to the limitation of the maximum sequence length in Vicuna (2,048 tokens), we only apply one-shot in-context learning for comparisons.
 The complete prompts adopted for evaluation is presented in Appendix~\ref{app:example}.